marduke182/marduke182.github.io/blog/my-personal-guide-to-use-types-in-js/my-personal-guide-to-use-types-in-js.md

 ##Guide

+> This is an ongoing personal guide about how I should type my own code, use it on your own responsability

 Let's start with what you should **not** do:

 * You **must not** use generic types like, `any`, `object` and `array`.
 Using generics types make no sense, just  code in plain Javascript instead.
 I know sometimes is hard to create some types, I have been there triying to type `compose` and `pipe` functions.
 Trust me, if you can do that you can type anything you want.